 Congratulations!
-You’ve decided to pursue your higher education, and doing so online is the way to go if you are interested in a flexible, student-centered teaching approach.
-Studying online allows you to pursue other interests and attend to other obligations while still working your way toward a degree.
+You’ve decided to pursue your higher education and doing so online is the way to go if you are interested in a flexible, student-centered learning approach.
+Studying online allows you to pursue other interests and attend to other obligations while still working toward a degree.
 However, this can sometimes mean that it’s easy to get distracted.
 Here are 10 easy steps to ensure success in your online classes.

 1. Connect with your instructors as soon as possible.

 Even if you are doing well in the class, it’s extremely important to build up a rapport with your instructor.
 Building a rapport early on provides you with the course priorities and your professor’s expectations of you.
 This connection will help you stay motivated to succeed, know what’s ahead, and remain prepared for the upcoming material.

 In addition, since instructors are available to help throughout the duration of a course, it’s always good to have personal contact with the instructor early on.
 This way, when you need help, it’s easier to reach out and get the assistance you need.

 2. Confirm the technical requirements of the course